Loading and storing data

 const list2 = new ToDo("#root2", {});

-// parsing the state of To Do List into another To Do List
+// parse the state of one To Do List into another

 list2.parse(state);